enso-org/ide/docs/connections.md

 a.foo = print "hello"
 ```

 are equivalent, engine currently supports only the latter.
+IDE can assume that

-IDE can assume that all extension methods will be introduced using the
+ all extension methods will be introduced using the `Type.name` syntax sugar.

-`Type.name` syntax sugar.
+Also, engine currently requires that all methods are defined in the module's

-// TODO what if non-first argument is named `this` ?
-Is the magic happening only
+root scope.

-for this particular name?
-Is it sensitive for its position in the arguments list?
+// TODO interaction between implicit `this` and implicit `here`.

 // TODO What happens if the `this`-taking function in defined in the root scope
 where already `this` is implicitly provided?
 What about taking `this` in a
 method defined using the sugared syntax? (e.g. `Int.print this:Int = ...`)